 Increase user loyalty by distributing promo codes and coupons.

-How much does it cost to build a scooter sharing app?
+How much does it cost to build an electric scooter-sharing app?

 E-scooter app development cost depends on the app’s features and the hourly rate of your development team.
 Below is the approximate cost of developing a scooter sharing app.

 |Real-time GPS tracking||2-4|

 |Payment gateway integration||2-3|

 |QR code integration||1-2|

 Be sure to also account for UI/UX expenses in your budget.
 It doesn’t have to be something fancy, but a fresh and user-friendly interface will attract more users.
 Also, note that the app development process usually comprises business analysis, quality assurance, and project management.